veracruz-project/icecap/examples/README.md

 To build the first system, run the following from the root of this repository:

 ```
-nix-build examples/ -A minimal-root.run
+nix-build examples/ -A minimal-root-task.run
 ```

 The Docker image is configured to support tab-completion for Nix attribute paths.
-For example, try `nix-build examples/ -A minimal-root.<tab>`. `minimal-root.run`, for example, corresponds to the attribute found at [./01-minimal-root/default.nix#L10](./01-minimal-root/default.nix#L10).
+For example, try `nix-build examples/ -A minimal-root-task.<tab>`. `minimal-root-task.run`, for example, corresponds to the attribute found at [./01-minimal-root-task/default.nix#L10](./01-minimal-root-task/default.nix#L10).

 Now, run the example: